bptlab/blockchain-choreography/README.md

 **Reviewer** - A person who has to review a change and approve or reject it.

-**Verficiator** - A person whose approval is required for the list of reviewers of a particular change.
+**Verfifier** - A person whose approval is required for the list of reviewers of a particular change.